 Heat up your team’s competitive spirit by offering prizes for best user adoption and increased user engagement.
 If you have access to a big flat screen, install the tv in the middle of the office within everyone’s eyesight.
 Next, share a dashboard report on the screen showing what reps are generating hot leads or closing the biggest deals in Insightly!

 Some people call it, “The Wall of Shame”, I call it, “The Wall of Help”.
 Create a report showing the most inactive users by the amount of times they log into Insightly and amount of lead, opportunity, or activity records created every week.
 If you find a user trailing behind in “The Wall of Help” for longer than two consecutive weeks, reach out to them, ask them what’s going on, and help them.

-Stay tuned for Part 4 where we explore more best practice tips for Insightly CRM and reporting tools:
+Stay tuned for Part 4 where we explore more CRM best practices:

 Insightly Custom List Views

 Insightly Advanced Reports

 Insightly Dashboard Reports